samchen2009/ekanban/README.md

 unpack it into #{RAILS_ROOT}/plugins

-Name the unpacked folder 'AgileDwarf'
+Name the unpacked folder 'ekanban'

 OR instead of downloading and unpacking